mrchantey/beet/docs/src/tutorial/concepts-example.md

 1. A graph is defined containing the relationships between nodes and the initial values for each of their accompanying actions.
 2. When creating an agent, call `my_graph.spawn(world, my_agent)` which will do the following for each node in the graph:
 	- Create an entity
-	- If it has any children, put their entity ids in an `Edges` component
 	- Create a component for each action
 3. When the agent is despawned, all entities in the graph are also despawned leaving no trace.